dji-sdk/Guidance-SDK/doc/DeveloperGuide/DeveloperGuide.md

 ---

-## How to build a visual tracking project using Guidance SDK
+## How to build a visual tracking project
->*Attention: please do not run the Guidance SDK programs on virtual machine.*

 This tutorial gives an example of building a visual tracking project using Guidance SDK step by step.